beatobongco/TIL/day_notes/2018-02-05_Gallup_Strengths.md

 * Book repeats this twice: make people understand you're not naive.
 Ground your positivity on real data (which it mostly is grounded on)
 * Arm self with good stories, jokes, and sayings (I have sayings but few of the previous two).
 * Efficient: if person is alreay positive, you can be the spark that lights the fire AND gain energy.
 Helping negative people out is possbile but drains your energy.
 Use your energy wisely.
+* You feel really upbeat about life when your desire to acquire knowledge or skills is regularly satisfied.
+Thus to be happy, always be learning.
+* If you can pull together bits of information, ideas, or facts for later use, you might feel content.
+Yes, [selfsearch](https://beatobongco.com/selfsearch/) and [book highlights](https://beatobongco.com/book-highlights/) make me very happy.

 ## Strategic